JuliaPhylo/PhyloCoalSimulations.jl/docs/src/man/mapping_genetree_to_network.md

 is fully contained within the newick string of the gene tree.
 This mapping is encoded with the degree-2 node names as mentioned above.
-Gene trees from `simulatecoalescent` also store the mapping for species edges in the `inCycle` field of gene tree edges; this information is 'lost' when a gene tree is written as a newick.
+Gene trees from `simulatecoalescent` also store the mapping for species edges in the `inte1` field of gene tree edges; this information is 'lost' when a gene tree is written as a newick.
 However, we can re-encode this information with `encode_edges!`.
 We can see an example of re-encoding using the gene tree and network from above: